group of sponsored children in india wearing pink and red shirts

 Internal Migration

 In recent years, India’s largest cities have grown at twice the rate of its small towns and villages, with many of the increases due to rural-to-urban migration.
-Today, more than 30% of the country’s population live in sprawling cities, and India is home to roughly 139 million internal migrants, including children.
+Today, about 35 percent of the country’s population live in sprawling cities, and India is home to roughly 600 million internal migrants, including children.

 Many of these migrants are parents who have moved from rural areas to cities, looking for work in construction and other labor-intensive industries.
 Parents sometimes leave their older children with family members in the countryside, but often bring their youngest with them to the city.
 But the income these families earn is barely enough to meet their children’s basic needs — much less afford the high cost of daycare or preschool.
 As a result, young children often stay with their parents while they work on construction sites or in other hazardous environments.